networkservicemesh/networkservicemesh/docs/nsm_api.md

 ### Local NSM to remote NSM not yet implemented

 When NSM local to NSM client discovers that NSE providing requested Network Service is not local, **network_service_host** in NSE custom resource object does not match the local NSM name, local NSM attempts to proxy client's request to remote NSM. gRPC over well known TCP socket is used for NSM to NSM communication.
 This method supports as "in-cluster" mode when NSM pod's DNS named is used as "out-of-cluster" when routable IP of external NSM is used to establish TCP connection.
+In order to facilitate NSM discovery for "in-cluster" mode, each NSM creates a kubernetes **Service** object with matching to NSM daemonset name.
+For each **Service**, a corresponding DNS entry is automatically created making discovery of any "in-cluster" NSM flexible and independent of NSM ip address changes.

 - Proxy Connection request